 Sparta: Located at 11177 County Road A, this two-story masonry structure was completed in 1994.
 It is 30,098 square feet on a 168-acre site.
 The existing facility contains five standard classrooms, a forensic lab, a 32-station computer lab, offices, a large seminar room that accommodates up to 100 people, a full kitchen, and a large four-stall garage, which includes training props for confined space and toilet/shower rooms.
-The facility features a number of specialized training props/features, including a paved EVOC track and five outdoor firing anges, a six-station indoor firing range, and a four-story burn tower.
-In 2018, a storage facility was added to support the Burn Tower.
-An indoor firing range was completed in the summer of 2019.
+The facility features a number of specialized training props/features, including a paved EVOC track and five outdoor firing ranges, a six-station indoor firing range, and a four-story burn tower.
+In 2018, a 5,400 square foot storage facility was added to support the Burn Tower.
+The indoor firing range was completed in the summer of 2019.
+In 2021, the building was remodeled to create state-of-the-art integrated instructional space, which is better aligned with industry expectations as well as projected growth.
+The interior remodel included additional classrooms that can be configured into one large space, a flexible lecture space, an expanded weight room, additional offices for instructors and adjunct, dedicated EMS classrooms, and storage.
+The exterior renovations provided improved visual identity with more identifiable Western Technical College entrance, lower maintenance and repair costs, and energy efficiency of the building envelope.
+The expansion included a 3.920 square foot extension of the second floor and a 570 square foot expansion of the fire bay.

 Tomah: Located at 120 East Milwaukee Street, this three-story masonry building was constructed in 1990 and purchased by Western in 2009.
 The building is 21,362 square feet on a .66-acre site in the center of the City of Tomah.
-The building houses general classrooms, three distance-learning classrooms, one distance-learning conference room, two computer labs, Learner Support and Transition classrooms, a health classroom, student resource room, student lounge, large classroom, computer testing area, Workforce Connections, DVR office space, and staff offices.
+The building houses general classrooms, three distance-learning classrooms, one distance- learning conference room, two computer labs, Learner Support and Transition classrooms, a health classroom, student resource room, student lounge, large classroom, computer testing area, Workforce Connections, DVR office space, and staff offices.
 There is paved parking for 108 vehicles.

-Viroqua: Located at 220 South Main Street, this singlestory masonry building was acquired and remodeled in 1994.
-Phase I of the two-phase project was completed in staff offices, Workforce Connections, DVR, and Viroqua Chamber/ Partner office space.
+Viroqua: Located at 220 South Main Street, this single-story masonry building was acquired and remodeled in 1994.
+Phase I of the two-phase project was completed in 2013.
+The second phase was completed in spring 2016.
+The building houses general classrooms, three distance learning classrooms, one distance learning conference room, two computer labs, Learner Support and and Viroqua Chamber/ Partner office space.
 Western also constructed a new entry that is shared between the college and the McIntosh Memorial Library.
 Adjacent to the building is paved parking for 50 vehicles.